namoopsoo/namoopsoo.github.io/content/en/post/2022-01-31-lang-chain-try-prompt-engineering.md

   > Finished chain.
   Hello Alfred Jamesmanson, your hair is brown.
   ```

-- ok so when I tried that above, I got one answer so that is nice, but I did not get into a long conversation.
+Ok so when I tried that above, I got one answer so that is nice, but I did not get into a long conversation.

 Oh maybe I'm supposed to continue?

   ```python
   output = chatgpt_chain.predict(